ABOUT HISTORICAL MINIATURES

 |HOW TO REACH US|

-Historical Miniatures by George Grasse produces fine hand-painted, museum quality-military miniature art for the collector and sells materials for the miniature hobbyist, including kits, paints, supplies, and reference books.
+Historical Miniatures by George Grasse produces fine hand-painted, museum quality-military miniature art for the collector.

 HOW TO FIND PRODUCTS